HeathRossie/PARAFAC-GMM-Pipeline/README.md

 The classification of trials may be useful to answer several research questions.
 For example,
 - what kind of behavioral patterns occured
 - or emerged across experimental sessions
-- how certain epxerimental manupulation affect behavioral patterns
+- how certain epxerimental manupulation affects behavioral patterns
 - neural corraltes of specific behavioural patterns

+A common analytic pipeline in computational ethology classfies the moment-to-memoment behavioral states by clustering frame-by-frame features.
+The current method utilizes a bit different strategy; it characterizes whole trials sequences, which can be multiple time-series as a behaviral patterns.

 # (0) Data
 Imagine you got multiple time-series data like these